bcgov/mds/docs/verifiable_credentials.md

 ## Webhook URL

-Traction is configured to call the Core-api with HTTP requests when protocol events happen.
-Should these need to be reviewed or changed, navigate to the Tenant UI of the environment you want to view/change and navigate to `/tenant/settings` through the upper right wallet avatar.
+Traction is configured to call the core-api with HTTP requests when protocol events happen.
+Should these need to be reviewed or changed, navigate to the Tenant UI of the environment you want to view/change and navigate to `/tenant/settings` through the upper-right wallet avatar.

 ### Core-api Environment Variables

-Example Environment Variables these connnect to Dev Traction.
+Example Environment Variables needed to connnect to Dev Traction.

 ```
 TRACTION_HOST=https://traction-tenant-proxy-dev.apps.silver.devops.gov.bc.ca